Persistent BitTorrent Trackers: Persistent BitTorrent tracker system

 The report contains one aggregated BLS signature plus all ECDSA per-piece signatures for each peer session.

 \Cref{tab:attest-comparison} compares optimization approaches for a 5.1 GB torrent with 2,560 pieces (2 MB each).

 ECDSA provides fast per-piece attestation with moderate bandwidth overhead.
-With signing and verification approximately 10$\times$ faster than BLS (0.2ms per piece compared to 2ms), ECDSA reduces computational overhead by 90\% while maintaining full per-piece verification during transfer.
-The report size of 160 KB for 2,560 pieces represents a 30$\times$ reduction compared to per-piece BLS, though larger than batched approaches.
+With signing approximately 10$\times$ faster than BLS (0.08 ms per piece compared to 0.84 ms), ECDSA reduces computational overhead by 90\% while maintaining full per-piece verification during transfer.
+The report size of 160 KB for 2,560 pieces represents an $\approx$14$\times$ reduction compared to per-piece BLS before aggregation, though larger than batched approaches.
 Adaptive and batch approaches trade granularity for further reduced computational and bandwidth overhead.
-The choice depends on trust model and performance requirements: ECDSA for strong per-piece accountability with low computational cost, adaptive frequency for established peer relationships, and batching for bulk transfers where occasional disputes are acceptable.
-For real-time streaming applications requiring full verification, ECDSA provides the best balance of security and performance.